Because it's in my blood.

 Champagne is a part of who I am.

-My mother was the owner and chef of a restaurant in Aix-en-Othe, France.
-I attended a French public school in Troyes at fifteen and have spent much of my life in Champagne.
-My connection to Champagne provided me the opportunity to learn what champagne truly is-- where the terroir meets the hands of the growers-- and to develop a network of over 40+ grower producers in the region overtime.
+It is my passion and métier, with niche focus on growers from the Côte de Sézanne and Aube (Côte des Bars).
+My mother was chef of her small restaurant in the Aube, and at fifteen I attended a French lycée in Troyes.
+Each weekend, I took the local bus between our home and the school dorms through the vineyards of Montgueux.
+I've spent much of my life at our home in Aix-en-Othe, exposing me to nearby hidden-gem grower producers and sparking my interest in importing grower champagne.
+My connection to Champagne allowed me the opportunity to learn what champagne truly is-- where the terroir meets the hands of the growers-- and to develop a network of over 40+ independent grower producers overtime.